 Meaning

-“If future generations are to remember us more with gratitude than sorrow, we must achieve more than just the miracles of technology.
-We must also leave them a glimpse of the world as it was created, not just as it looked when we got through with it.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that the present moment deserves attention.
+In the quote “If future generations are to remember us more with gratitude than sorrow, we must achieve more than just the miracles of technology.
+We must also leave them a glimpse of the world as it was created, not just as it looked when we got through with it.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.

 Theme